JordanHagan/FireWisdom/README.md

 4. [Tech Stack](#tech-stack)

 ## About
 Data and what can be accomplished with it has been a rising topic within the NFPA organization.
-They are hoping to discover new tools and best practices to continue on with after my partnership with them is over.
-I am certianly excited about this collaboration.
+NFPA is hoping to discover new tools and best practices to continue on with after my partnership with them is over.
+I am also certianly excited about this collaboration.

 This project has two objectives:
 1. Natural Language Processing on historical data to gain valuable insights
-2. Dashboard tool used to gain more insights into their Communities
+2. Dashboard tool used to visualize those insights into their Communities

 ## Natural Language Processing Tools
 One of my personal intentions of this project was to gain more knowledge around different NLP tools.
-The world is full of free-text fields that are full of useful data just waiting for us to mine!
+The world is full of free-text fields contain highly useful information just waiting for us to mine!
 Exploring alternative methodologies around tapping into this data sounded fun and challenging.

 ### Topic modeling with an end goal!
 Firewise had about 5 main topics they would like these free-text fields mapped to.
 This is a mildly different apporach to topic modeling as typically you are attempting to idenifty the underlying topics, not map to ones that have already be identified.

 #### Community Preparedness
 <img src="images/CommunityPreparedness.png" width="400">